lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 2. Configuring the params setup.

 You can find the default setup in `.citros/parameter_setups/default_param_setup.json`.
-[CITROS CLI](docs_cli/configuration/config_params.md) provides more information about how to change the parameters by the user.
+[citros_cli](docs_cli/configuration/config_params.md) provides more information about how to change the parameters by the user.

 ### Parameters
 This is a list of all the ROS 2 parameters that can be controll by the user wish: